 You've probably guessed that I am happiest when traveling inaccessible corners of the globe.
 Deep down, I think it's akin to wishing I could move to the metaphorical "wild west."
 Yeah, I should have been an 18th century explorer, but somehow I got trapped by 20th-century explorations of art, physics, and math, which is a good thing because I really like modern abstractions.
 At any rate, this intense desire to explore certainly fuels my larger landscapes and abstracts.
 And those long childhood walks in the woods with the Vivitar kindled my interest in the smaller more intimate side of nature, as seen in my close-ups of flowers, textures, and wildlife.

 I am an award winning artist focusing on both nature and abstract photography.
 My artwork is frequently seen in major museums such as the Smithsonian and can also be seen in National Parks and in exhibits at notable galleries such as The Dairy Center, Rembrandt Yard, The Canvas, and the Hartman Gallery.
 My art has been highlighted in many magazines and popular calendars including Nature’s Best Photography, the National Wildlife Federation, and Defenders of Wildlife.
 I have been the Artist in Residence at Glacier Bay National Park, received a Windland Smith Rice International Photography Award (one of photography’s highest honors), been the Boulder County Open Space Artist in Residence for two years, and been a Defenders of Wildlife Photography Contest winner.
-Following degrees from Harvard and the University of Colorado, I moved to the mountains west of Boulder where I've happily lived and photographed for many years.
+Following degrees from Harvard and the University of Colorado, I moved to the mountains west of Boulder where I have happily lived and photographed for many years.